 This link shows how to purchase and what is needed, such as info on purchase and assign licenses in the Microsoft 365 admin center, you must be a member of the global administrator or Billing administrator role in Microsoft 365.

-**Power BI Pro is only needed for (1) whomever will download the templates and share to the workspace, and (2) for whomever will access the report in the workspace to create dashboards.
+**Power BI Pro is only needed for (1) whomever will administer by downloading the templates and sharing to the workspace, and (2) for any consumer of reports (via workspace and/or app) (3) anyone needing to create dashboards.